How to Roast Pumpkin Seeds, Step by Step

 Confession: For years, I threw away the seeds after carving pumpkins.
 Roasting them just didn’t seem worth the trouble—why mess with all that stringy, slimy pumpkin flesh?

 Then a few years ago, after learning more about food waste and vowing to make the most of every ingredient, I decided not to toss the seeds.
-Instead, I roasted them and realized that crispy, baked pumpkin seeds are super easy to make!
+Instead, I learned how to roast pumpkin seeds and realized that crispy, baked pumpkin seeds are super easy to make!
 Their nutty flavor was so addictive, they didn’t even make it to the pantry.
 My family gobbled them up, risking burned fingers, straight from the sheet tray.

 The best part is, pumpkin seeds are good for you.
 They’re high in protein and fiber, and they’re a good source of minerals like zinc and iron.
 You can even cook with pumpkin seed oil.
 So the next time you make jack-o’-lanterns, save the insides and follow our Test Kitchen’s step-by-step guide for how to roast pumpkin seeds.